TrismegistusDevelopment/unity-package-manager-ci/README.md

 7. Commit and push changes

 ## Different info
-If your commit doesn't require CI (like readme editing) you can add `[skip ci]` into your commit message and Travis won't build it
+* If your commit doesn't require CI (like readme editing) you can add `[skip ci]` into your commit message and Travis won't build it
+* Unity is not consistent while handling Editor folders in packages during build, so it's mandatory to wrap all editor scripts in